massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The buildpack adds support for [DynamicPULSE](www.fujitsu.com/jp/group/fsweb/products/dynamic-pulse/).

 ### February 10, 2016: Updated Liberty buildpack v2.5-20160209-1336
 * The buildpack contains an updated version of WebSphere Liberty based on the [February beta](https://developer.ibm.com/wasdev/blog/2016/02/12/beta-websphere-liberty-and-tools-february/).
-The updated version of the Liberty profile makes the apiDiscovery-1.0 GA feature available in {{site.data.keyword.Bluemix_notm}}.
+The updated version of the Liberty profile makes the apiDiscovery-1.0 GA feature available in {{site.data.keyword.cloud_notm}}.

 ### February 4, 2016: Updated Liberty buildpack v2.4-20160127-1437
 * The buildpack contains an updated version of WebSphere Liberty based on the January beta.
 With this update, the scim-1.0 Liberty feature, previously available as beta a feature, is now available as a production-ready feature.
-The updated version of Liberty also makes the passwordUtilities-1.0 beta feature available in {{site.data.keyword.Bluemix_notm}}.
+The updated version of Liberty also makes the passwordUtilities-1.0 beta feature available in {{site.data.keyword.cloud_notm}}.
 * The buildpack also contains an updated IBM JRE 7.1 SF3 FP20 and IBM JRE 8 SR2 FP10.
 * The buildpack was updated to download the latest 1.x [MariaDB Connector/J JDBC driver ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://mariadb.com/kb/en/mariadb/about-mariadb-connector-j/) when performing [auto-configuration for MySQL type of services](autoConfig.html).

 ### December 16, 2015: Updated Liberty buildpack v2.3-20151208-1311
 * The buildpack contains an updated version of the Liberty profile based on the [December beta](https://developer.ibm.com/wasdev/blog/2015/11/20/beta-was-liberty-beta-with-tools-december-2015/).
-The updated version of the Liberty profile makes the spnego-1.0 and wsSecuritySaml-1.1 GA features and the scim-1.0 beta feature available in {{site.data.keyword.Bluemix_notm}}.
+The updated version of the Liberty profile makes the spnego-1.0 and wsSecuritySaml-1.1 GA features and the scim-1.0 beta feature available in {{site.data.keyword.cloud_notm}}.
 * The buildpack also contains an updated IBM JRE 8 SR2.
 * The buildpack was also updated to download the latest [9.4.x PostgreSQL JDBC driver ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://jdbc.postgresql.org/) and 1.2.x [MariaDB Connector/J JDBC driver ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://mariadb.com/kb/en/mariadb/about-mariadb-connector-j/) when performing [auto-configuration](autoConfig.html) for PostgreSQL or MySQL type of services.